Francisop/junk2dump/README.md

 # junk2dump
-enviromental services ranging from cleaning to laundry
+enviromental services ranging from cleaning to laundry services, I used html,css and javascript for frontend and java for the backkend